marcushowarth/homeassistant/README-scripts-automations.md

 ### Update Octopus Energy Tariffs with Change Detection

 **Description:** Using the HACS Plugin [Octopus Energy](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/) to monitor the tariff and update the helpers for tariff prices.

+* If a change to the tariffs is detected, it will update the tariff helpers and email me.

 ---
 ### Cross Trainer Fan 45min override